Recognizability of morphisms: Automata and syntactic groups

 Let $\A=(Q,I,T)$ be a finite automaton on the alphabet $A$ with $Q$ as set of states, $I$ as set of initial states and $T$ as set of terminal states.
 Such an automaton is just a graph with $Q$ as set of vertices and edges labeled by $A$.
 The language \emph{recognized} by $\A$ is the set of labels of paths from $I$ to $T$.
 The automaton is \emph{deterministic} if for every $q\in Q$ and $a$ in $A$, there is at most one edge starting at $q$ labeled $a$ (the term deterministic corresponds to the term \emph{right-resolving} used in particular in~\cite{LindMarcus2021}).

 An automaton is \emph{unambiguous} for every $p,q\in Q$ and $w\in A^*$, there is at most one path from $p$ to $q$ labeled by $w$.
-An automaton is \emph{unambiguous for aperiodic points} if for every aperiodic biinfinite word $x$ there is at most one path of the automaton labeled by $x$.
+An automaton is \emph{unambiguous for aperiodic points} if for every aperiodic two-sided infinite word $x$ there is at most one path of the automaton labeled by $x$.